100% Pure unadulterated honey from the Catskill Mountains.

 Flat Rate Shipping

-All order shipped by USPS Priority Mail.
-A fee of $14.50 for a flat rate box can hold:
+All orders are shipped via USPS Priority Mail.
+Just $14.50 gets you a flat rate box that can hold:

 Glass Only!